5 best stock trading demo accounts in comparison for beginners

 It’s important to note that traders from Romania, Kenya, Iran, Iraq, Syria, Cuba, Ethiopia, Uganda, Bosnia and Herzegovina, Pakistan, India, Israel, Turkey, Mauritius, Singapore, Slovakia, Australia, Japan, Canada, and the United States of America are not eligible to sign up for an account with XTB.

-Admiral Markets has an extensive global reach, with main offices located in Estonia, Tallinn, Germany, and India.
-This broker was founded in 2001and has since been offering its services to traders around the globe.
+Admiral Markets has an extensive global reach, with main offices in Estonia, Tallinn, Germany, and India.
+This broker was founded in 2001 and had since been offering its services to traders around the globe.
 They hold multiple titles, including Best Education and Training 2020.

 With Admiral Markets, you can trade stocks as it is or as CFDs.
 There are over 3300 shares to choose from.
 This ensures maximum exposure to the different types of stocks available on the market.
 You can either sort these by exchange and country or sort by industry.
 Below is a list of exchanges and their corresponding countries.

 - Denmark – CSE